actgov/docvert/README.md

     librsvg2-2
     git (used in the optional install shell script)

-Quickstart Guide
+Quickstart guide
 ----------------

 ### Install

-Download or clone a copy of the repository, simply grab the install script (`install-docvert.sh`).
+Download/clone a copy of the repository or simply grab the install script (`install-docvert.sh`).
 Use the install script if you are on Debian or Ubuntu and you want to skip the manual steps, which essentially are:

 1. Install dependencies (via `apt-get`).
 2. Delete the docvert directory and fetch/re-fetch `master` of docvert-agov from GitHub.